By Latitude · April 9, 2026

 • Smaller community than W&B’s established user base

-Best for: Teams building production LLM applications who need failure mode lifecycle management and evals that grow from production data — not teams whose primary workflow is training run comparison.
+Best for: Teams building production LLM applications who need failure mode lifecycle management, a closed loop from issue to opened PR, and evals that grow from production data — not teams whose primary workflow is training run comparison.

 Try Latitude free →